-Researchers: Our aim is to provide a comprehensive overview of ALL paediatric food allergy research taking place in Australia, but we're not there yet!
-If your ongoing or recently completed project isn't included in this list, please contact us so that we can add it to this page.
+Researchers: Our aim is to provide you with a comprehensive overview of all the paediatric food allergy research that is taking place in Australia, but we need your help!
+If you have an ongoing or recently completed project, please contact us so that we can add it to this page.

-Families: Please note that this page provides an overview of research for information only.
-Most of the studies listed below are NOT currently accepting participants.
-If you are interested in participating in a study, please see our Studies Accepting Participants page for a list of ALL studies that are currently able to accept volunteers.
+Families: On this page, we provide an overview of research for information purposes only.
+If you want to volunteer for a study, please visit our Studies Accepting Participants page for a list of studies that are currently able to accept volunteers.

 |Study Name||Study Focus||Study Design||Study Aim||Principle Investigator||Administering Institute|

 |4-FEED||Prevention||Intervention||To assess whether a 4-food elimination diet (4-FED), in combination with proton pump inhibitor (PPI) treatment, is superior to PPI monotherapy in children with eosinophilic esophagitis (EoE)||Katie Allen||Royal Children’s Hospital|